Preggo Gals' Guide to Dealing with Gallstones

 Gallstones During Pregnancy

-Risk Factors for Developing Gallstones
+Risk Factors for Developing Stones in the Gallbladder

 So, who’s more likely to deal with these little troublemakers?
 Well, a few factors come into play.
 If you’re packing on extra pounds, pregnant, or taking birth control pills, your odds might go up.
-Rapid weight loss and a family history of gallstones can also play a role.
+Rapid weight loss and a family history of these stones can also play a role.
 Bottom line: it’s good to be aware of these factors and keep an eye on your gallbladder’s well-being.

-Occurrence of Gallstones During Pregnancy
+Occurrence of Gallstones

-TrimesterOccurrence of Gallstones
+TrimesterOccurrence

 First Trimester5-10%